 It’s very useful when because when you go into another region they have their own language but you might not understand so you don’t have to worry about knowing their languages to use the ATMs.

 It’s possible to avoid ATM fees, but you need to know a little extra to do that.
 That’s why this guide is for.

-Here we’ll tell you how to use your ATM in Europe and also making sure that you’re only charged for the amount you withdraw.
+Here we’ll tell you how to use your ATM in Europe and also make sure that you’re only charged for the amount you withdraw.

 1. Finding the right ATM machine in Europe

 The first thing that you can do while withdrawing cash, Take the cash from bank-run ATMs located just outside that bank.
 Try to use the machine during the bank’s opening hours, so you can go inside for help if your card is munched.